Research Export Controls Procedure

 Definitions

-A further list of definitions specifically relevant to this procedure is included below:
+A list of definitions relevant to this procedure is included below:

 Australian General Export Licence (AUSGEL) Licence issued by the Australian Government Department of Defence enabling the export of a range of controlled goods, software and technologies to certain countries for certain purposes.
 AUSGELs are valid for five years.